-Call an Experienced Attorney Familiar with SSDI Benefits for Generalized Anxiety
+Call an Attorney Familiar with SSDI Benefits for Generalized Anxiety

 When we talk about disabilities and disability benefits, most people immediately think of their physical capabilities.
 However, our mental and emotional capabilities are just as vital to our ability to make a living.
 When people are psychologically unable to cope with the rigors of working, there’s no shame in that; like anyone else with a disability, they deserve financial relief from Social Security.

-For immediate help, contact our offices.
+For immediate help, contact our team at Handler, Henning & Rosenberg LLC.
 We serve all of Pennsylvania and are standing by to help.

 Answering Your Questions About Anxiety & SSDI in Pennsylvania

 Can you get disability for anxiety and panic attacks?
 Does social anxiety or depression ‘count’ as a disability?
 Can you get Pennsylvania SSDI benefits for an anxiety disorder?
 These are good questions our lawyers answer below.

 The first question to answer is this: do you have an anxiety disorder?

 - Do you tend to worry about events in your life even if others believe that there is no reason for you to worry?

 - Do daily activities make you anxious?

 - Are you stuck with the feeling that things will always go bad and will never improve for you?